The explicit formulae for the distributions of nonoverlapping words and its applications to statistical tests for pseudo random numbers: Abstract

 \section{Abstract}

-Bassino et al.~2010 and Regnier et al.~1998 showed the generating functions of the distributions of the number of the occurrences of words (distributions of words for short) in finite string in the form of rational functions.
-However the coefficients of the expansion of the rational functions are complicated and we do not have a simple formula of the exact distributions of words from rational functions.
-In this paper we study the finite dimensional generating functions of the distribution of nonoverlapping words for each fixed sample size and show the explicit formula of the distributions of words for Bernoulli model.
-We demonstrate that 1) the tests based on the distributions of words reject the random number generator in BSD Library with p-value almost zero and 2) computation of the distributions of words in the human DNA size strings.\\ Key words: suffix tree, partial word, inclusion-exclusion principles, statistical tests, pseudo random numbers
+The distributions of the number of occurrences of words (the distributions of words for short) play key roles in information theory, statistics, probability theory, ergodic theory, computer science, and DNA analysis.
+Bassino et al.~2010 and Regnier et al.~1998 showed generating functions of the distributions of words for all sample sizes.
+Robin et al.~1999 presented generating functions of the distributions for the return time of words and demonstrated a recurrence formula for these distributions.
+These generating functions are rational functions; except for simple cases, it is difficult to expand them into power series.
+In this paper, we study finite-dimensional generating functions of the distributions of nonoverlapping words for each fixed sample size and demonstrate the explicit formulae for the distributions of words for the Bernoulli models.
+Our results are generalized to nonoverlapping partial words.
+We study statistical tests that depend on the number of occurrences of words and the number of block-wise occurrences of words, respectively.
+We demonstrate that the power of the test that depends on the number of occurrences of words is significantly large compared to the other one.
+Finally, we apply our results to statistical tests for pseudo random numbers.